chennu0311/ai-customer-support-agent/README.md

 Treat placeholders such as [insert timings] or [payment methods] as missing information rather than confirmed facts.

 For example, if the FAQ contains:

-Our regular business hours are [insert timings]. the AI should not tell the customer that the business is open during a guessed timeframe.
+Our regular business hours are [insert timings].

+the AI should not guess the business hours.

 This provides a safer approach for customer-support automation.

-**Example**:
+🧪 Example
+Customer

-Customer: Do I need an appointment?
+Do I need an appointment?

-AI Response:
+AI Response

 Appointments are recommended—especially during busy periods—to ensure prompt service.
 Walk-ins may be accommodated depending on availability, but booking ahead is the safest option.

-The response is generated using the relevant information retrieved from the FAQ knowledge base.
+The response is generated using relevant information retrieved from the FAQ knowledge base.

-Another Example
-Customer: What payment methods do you accept?
+Handling Missing Information

-If the FAQ contains only:
+If the FAQ contains:

 [cash/card/UPI/online payment methods]

 the system treats this as incomplete information rather than assuming those payment methods are actually supported.

 The AI instead tells the customer that the specific payment information is unavailable and recommends contacting the business.

-**🛠️ Tech Stack
+🛠️ Tech Stack
-**
 n8n — Workflow automation and AI orchestration
 OpenAI — LLM and text embeddings
 Gmail — Customer email trigger and automated replies